PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

 1. Database Setup
 ------------------
+The database is the backbone of the PanDA server and JEDI, so it needs to be setup before start installation of those components.
+You should go through :doc:`the Database page </database/database>`.

 |br|

 2. PanDA Server Setup
 --------------------------------------
-Install the PanDA server on a VM following :doc:`PanDA server installation guide </installation/server>`.
+The next step is to install the PanDA server on a VM following :doc:`PanDA server installation guide </installation/server>`.
 You need to decide the userid and group under which the PanDA server runs before editing configuration files.
 Make sure that the userid and group are consistent in ``panda_server.cfg`` and ``panda_server-httpd.conf``, the permission of log directories is set accordingly.